neilb14/featurewise/README.md

 Tracking Usage
 ===============
 The simplest way to track usage is with Ticks.
 Any time a user triggers a particular feature you can send a Tick event off.
-This will show up in any of the usage charts.
+Ticks are useful to collect frequency counts and will show up in all of the usage charts.

 The other way to track usage is through Elapsed Time.
 To use elapsed time you can send a Start event when the user triggers a feature and a Stop when the feature is done.
-This can help you identify tasks that might be taking longer than others.
+This can help you identify tasks that might be taking longer than others and help to understand how long users spend in particular forms and performing specific tasks.

 Generating Reports
 ==================
-To generate a report simply click the "Generate" button on the report page.
+To generate a report simply visit the service web page and click the "Generate" button on the report page.
 Currently reports are generated within the web request.
 I suspect we will quickly outgrow this and have to move to some kind of ETL process.

 Development
 ===========